kholway/lv_stepper_motor/README.md

 ![Diagram of program logic](./block_diagram.png)

 ## Usage
 Viewing the code requires LabVIEW.
 Using the code would require DAQ-MX drivers, an appropriate NI DAQ device, and, of course, a stepper motor to be controlled.
-The proram would need to be modified so that the signal corresponds to the specs of the motor in question.
+The program would need to be modified so that the signal corresponds to the specs of the motor in question.